mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 ..
 For our simulation, we'll use :ned:`RadioMedium`, and configure it so that it suits both the Wifi and the WPAN.

 ..
 The radio medium modules for 802.11 and 802.15.4 are actually both :ned:`RadioMedium`, just with different parameterizations

+**TODO** However, ACKs are not protected.

+Within a particular wireless technology, ACKs are protected, i.e. nodes receiving a data frame can infer how long the tranmission of the data frame and the subsequent ACK will be, from the data frame's MAC header.
+They assume the channel is not clear for the duration of the DATA + SIFS + ACK (thus they don't start transmitting during the SIFS).
+However, this protection mechanism doesn't work with the transmissions of other technologies, since they cannot receive and make sense of the MAC header.
+They just detect some signal power in the channel, that makes them defer for the duration of a backoff period (but this duration is independent of the actual duration of the ongoing transmission).
+Thus they are susceptible for transmitting into each others' ACKs, which can lead to more retransmissions.

+**TODO** Hidden node protection doesn't work

 The simulation uses the ``CoexistenceShowcase`` network, defined in :download:`CoexistenceShowcase.ned <../CoexistenceShowcase.ned>`: